 The Bryan University Grant for Adult Learners is available to non-traditional members of study body.
-To be eligible for the award, applicants must submit an application, be at least 20 years of age or older, be enrolled in Bryan University as a full-time student, not be a current or previous recipient of any other Bryan University grant, successfully complete their program of study within established maximum timeframe, and demonstrate financial difficulty.
+To be eligible for the award, applicants must submit an application, be at least 20 years of age or older, be enrolled in Bryan University as a full-time student, not be a current or previous recipient of any other Bryan University grant, successfully complete their program of study within established maximum timeframe and provide financial information.
 The award amount is up to \$1,000 awarded upon graduation.
 The Bryan University Grant for Adult Learners is applicable to any outstanding balance up to \$1,000 for students seeking a diploma or degree.
 The grant program is applied after all other eligible federal and/or state and/or other funds are applied.
-The grant applied to student accounts is the amount designated on the Bryan University Financial Aid Offer and Tuition Financing Plan, however may adjust due to other eligible federal and/or state and/or other funds applied first.
+The grant applied to student accounts is the amount designated on the Bryan University Financial Aid Offer and Tuition Financing Plan, however, may adjust due to other eligible federal and/or state and/or other funds applied first.
 The Bryan University Grant for Adult Learners is earned upon graduation of the student's program of study and upon confirmation of graduation, the grant will be applied to student accounts.
-If the student withdraws or does not successfully complete their program of study, they are not eligible to receive the grant and will be responsible for all charges accrued.